 Same goes for wearing a mustache only.
 IF the mustache is full enough.
 No peach fuzz beard with a suit.
 Ever.

 George Clooney’s classic style, Jon Hamm’s magnificent full-beard, and the classic Anchorman mustache of Will Ferrell are great examples of celebrity beards and my point.

 Now, the beard styles that don’t fly so well with a suit are nearly all of the styles that aren’t full beard or mustache…

 Failed beard attempts, such as peach fuzz, patchy beards, or goatee, simply won’t go well with the elegance and masculinity of a well-designed suit.

 You can tell yourself otherwise, but if you cannot grow a full beard or mustache to go with the suit, do not wear facial hair.
 Be clean shaven and don’t make a goof out of yourself.

 The examples of Leonardo DiCaprio’s decent try of a full-beard, patchy Keanu Reeves, and the fuzz of McCounaghey should make my point.

 Bottom line: Have a good, thick, beard – that says beard – when wearing a suit.
 If you can’t grow one, not even a mustache.
 Don’t try to force it.
-Go clean shaven and stimulate your natural beard growth until you can rock a beard + suit.
+Go clean shaven and have a read through our article on how to grow a beard faster, and utilize the methods until you can rock a full face of hair.